eigenscribe/there-and-back-again-broken/replit.md

 - Set triquetra knot as browser favicon
 - Applied mystical wisp background with glowing cyan orbs
 - Added orb decoration to footer with soft glow effect

+### Knowledge Graph Visualization
+- Implemented interactive knowledge graph page to visualize note network connections
+- Physics-based force-directed graph shows all notes as nodes with bidirectional links as edges
+- Nodes color-coded by Diataxis category (purple for prototypes, with distinct colors for other categories)
+- Node sizes reflect connection count - more linked notes appear larger
+- Custom canvas rendering with Aclonica font labels and glowing effects matching site aesthetics
+- Click-to-navigate functionality - clicking any node navigates to that note in the main view
+- Header navigation with "Notes" and "Graph" links for seamless page switching
+- Legend showing category color mappings for easy interpretation
+- Glassmorphic container with backdrop blur maintains visual consistency with rest of app
+- Graph auto-zooms to fit all nodes on load for optimal initial view
+- Responsive design with mobile-optimized layouts